Doctor of Nursing Practice (BSN to DNP)

 Introduction

 There are 2 degree pathways.
-Based on a the admission application, a student can seek admission to the BSN to DNP degree or Post-Master's certificate to DNP degree.
+Based on the admission application, a student can seek admission to the BSN to DNP degree or Post-Master's certificate to DNP degree.
 The BSN to DNP pathway includes courses for preparation as a Family Nurse Practitioner (FNP).
 The pathways can be completed in a traditional or hybrid format.
 The DNP pathways also include executive-format courses on Fridays and Saturdays for some classes.
 Students have the option to complete the program full-time or part-time.

 Because this is a practice-focused program, each student must complete a total of 1000 clinical practice hours.
 At least 300 hours must be completed as part of the DNP program, but students may transfer up to 700 hours from an accredited MSN degree program.
 Students in the BSN to DNP pathway will accrue 1,000 practicing hours while enrolled.
 Each student must successfully also complete a DNP Scholarly Project as a requirement for graduation.